Process payroll runs

 To create a new payroll run:

-- Select New to open the New Payroll request page
+icon, enter Payroll Runs, and then choose the related link. - Choose the New action to open the New Payroll request page

 - Set the required parameters: